IBMStreams/streamsx.kafka/_docs/260-user_setup_krb5_kafka_cluster.md

 In the commands, replace KAFKA_HOME, and the hostname of your KDC (zookeeper) server.
 After this step, the keytab file can be deleted from the KDC server.

-Note: As alternative, you can create the keytab file for every broker directly on each Kafka broker, for example on host kafka-0.localdomain you would run:
+As alternative, you can create the keytab file for every broker directly on each Kafka broker.
+For example, on host kafka-0.localdomain you would run:

     $ mkdir -p <KAFKA_HOME>/private/keytab